TD Snap (was Snap + Core First) KeyguardKeyguard AT

 Screen Capture - You must agree to submit a screen capture when you place the order.
 A picture is not an acceptable substitute.
 An image taken from the app's page on the App Store is not sufficient.
 In order to make the keyguard fit pixel-perfect, we need an actual screen capture.

 Top Menu Bar Openings - You can select which items in the top menu bar are accessible to the user (open).
+Any items you don't specify to be open will be inaccessible (closed).
 If you want to open any individual buttons, you can specify them in the Special Instructions field.

 Cell Openings - The default cell openings are rectangles with rounded corners.
 If you choose circles or squares, they will be centered in the cells, the same size as the cell's height.
 The extra space helps the user differentiate between the cells, and allows a little place for fingers to rest between the cells.
 If you choose squares or circles, do not choose colored acrylic, as some information will be covered by the keyguard.